tensorflow/docs/site/en/api_docs/python/tf/saved_model/builder/SavedModelBuilder.md

 * <b>`strip_default_attrs`</b>: Boolean.
 If `True`, default-valued attributes will be removed from the NodeDefs.
 For a detailed guide, see [Stripping Default-Valued Attributes](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md#stripping-default-valued-attributes).
+* <b>`saver`</b>: An instance of tf.train.Saver that will be used to export the metagraph and save variables.
+If None, a sharded Saver that restores all variables will be used.

 <h3 id="save"><code>save</code></h3>